One day tour to Olympia from Athens

 The only way to visit Ancient Olympia in a day is by hiring a self-driven car, hiring a taxi, or, by taking our day trip.

 With the extra expense of a local tour guide, experience a 3 hours guided tour in the ancient site and the archaeological museum, and, on your own, in the museum of the ancient Olympic Games.

 – Starting from your lodging at 06.45 am, we stop at Corinth canal (photo-stop), and arrive at Olympia at 10.45 am.

 – Meet the tour guide (recommended) and with her, visit the archaeological museum, and the ancient site.

 – When you finish the sightseeing, relax having lunch in the peaceful setting of the modern Olympia town, and

 – At +/- 16.00 start the return trip and arrive in Athens before 20.00.

 The trip is costly and this explains that there is no price for 2 passengers.
 Persuade one or more friends to join you and share the cost of this day trip.

 The price includes: transportation and tolls.
-The entrance fees, and the lunch, are not included.
+The entrance fees and the lunch mentioned are not included and are paid locally.

 A local professional tour guide can be arranged for an extra fee.

-Plan a 2 day trip and combine the tour to ancient Olympia with an overnight in the beautiful Venetian town of Nafplion, Homer’s Mycenae and the sanctuary of Asclepius at Epidaurus, or, with the lakes of Polylimnio, the historical Navarino, and the rival city of Sparta, Ancient Messene, an archaeological site, generally accepted as the most beautiful site in Greece.
-Following our suggestions, the hotel is chosen and paid by you.
+- Plan a 2 day trip combining ancient Olympia with the Venetian town of Nafplion, Homer’s Mycenae and the sanctuary of Asclepius at Epidaurus, or, with the lakes of Polylimnio, Navarino, and Ancient Messene, an archaeological site generally accepted as the most beautiful site in Greece.
+We can suggest but the hotel is chosen and paid by you.